 The hip/thigh extension helps to build strength in your all-important glutes.

-How to do it: Lie on your back in a bridge position and bend one knee so that it makes a 90-degree angle to the floor and stick the opposite leg straight out — knees aligned.
+The move: Lie on your back in a bridge position and bend one knee so that it makes a 90-degree angle to the floor and stick the opposite leg straight out — knees aligned.
 With your bent leg, squeeze your glute, push through your heel, push your hips up and keep your hips level as you rise.
 Keep your straight leg extended throughout the exercise and keep it inline with your torso.

 The pushup is one of the best upper-body exercises.
 It’s a must-do to strengthen your shoulders, target your chest and core and improve the health of your shoulder joint and girdle.

-How to do it: Keep your elbows in as you descend, then at the top, when you think you’ve pushed all the way up, push just a little more and feel your shoulder blades roll around your ribcage.
+The move: Keep your elbows in as you descend, then at the top, when you think you’ve pushed all the way up, push just a little more and feel your shoulder blades roll around your ribcage.

 5. PIKE PUSHUP